LukeyBSystems/deepstatsdocs/docs/components/deepStats.md

 Add Modifiers directly to a DeepStats instance via the `DeepStats.AddModifier(myModifier)` method.
 This can be used in simple cases where all you need is a few Modifiers and a basic Stats setup, but otherwise it's more likely that option 2 will be more useful and convenient.

 ### Add Modifiers via a DeepModifierCollection
 Create a DeepModifierCollection which can store many Modifiers, then add the whole collection at once to a DeepStats instance using `DeepModifierCollection.AddStatsChild(deepStatsInstance)`.
-Any changes made to the DeepModifierCollection will cascade into all of the DeepStats children.
+Any Modifiers added or removed from the DeepModifierCollection will cascade into all of the DeepStats children.
 This allows you to share a single collection of Modifiers with many DeepStats instances.

 For example, this can be used for:
 - Giving your Players a Passive Skill Tree, then applying the same passives to all spells and minions that the Player uses.